Stress Testing Factual Consistency Metrics for Long-Document Summarization: Factual Consistency in Abstractive Summarization

 \subsection{Adversarial Robustness of Metrics}

 Recent work has evaluated the robustness of factuality metrics by applying controlled perturbations to the summary or source~\cite{DBLP:conf/naacl/GoyalD21, chen-etal-2021-factuality-checkers, gabriel-etal-2021-go}. \citet{ramprasad2024automaticfactualitymetricsmeasure} showed that many metrics are brittle when faced with logically equivalent but lexically altered summaries, with even benign transformations such as reordering or simplification causing large score shifts.
-However, these evaluations have been primarily limited to short-document settings.
-In long-form summarization, where token selection, compression, and abstraction are all harder, such brittleness could be magnified.
-In this work, we probe whether widely used metrics remain reliable under minimal changes when operating over long, realistic inputs.
-Our results highlight major inconsistencies and call for more robust, semantically aware approaches for evaluating factual consistency.
+However, these evaluations have been primarily limited to short-document settings\bl{, where evidence is localized and both the source and summary can typically be processed jointly.}

+\bl{Extending this evaluation framework to long-document summarization is not a straightforward change of testbed.
+Long documents introduce additional challenges, including dispersed evidence, higher degrees of abstraction and compression, and the need for retrieval-based evaluation to overcome input length constraints.
+These factors fundamentally alter how factuality metrics operate and interact with the input.
+In this work, we therefore adopt the perturbation-based methodology of prior work as a foundation and systematically examine how these metrics behave under long-context conditions.
+Beyond this, we additionally analyze the effects of retrieval context size and claim information density, revealing new failure modes that arise specifically in long-document and multi-document settings.
+Our results show that brittleness observed in short documents persists and is often amplified in long-form summarization, motivating the need for factuality metrics that can reason over multi-span evidence rather than relying on local or surface-level cues.}